 When the children of Israel crossed the Jordan River into the Promised Land, under Joshua’s leadership, they built a memorial altar.
 The stones were taken from the middle of the river – one for each of the 12 tribes – and set up on the bank of the river (Joshua 3).
 The purpose was so that the people could ‘look back’ at reminders of what God had done in the past as a source of encouragement for what He would do in the future.

-A New Testament example of ‘looking back’ is Paul, who regularly took stock of where the churches he established were in their faith.
-He visited them again, wrote letters to them, and sent messengers to them.
-He looked back to see where they had come from, but then encouraged them to look forward to where they were going (1 Corinthians 6: 9-11; Philippians 3:13-15).
+A New Testament example of ‘looking back’ is Paul, who regularly returned to the churches he planted.
+He visited them and evaluated how they were doing, then often left coworkers with them – or sent some to them – to address areas of needed growth.
+Paul also wrote letters after he received word of how they were doing.
+He looked back, so to speak, through the reports brought to him, and then addressed areas of needed growth in his letters.
+Paul consistently looked back to see where these churches had come from and then encouraged them to look forward to where they were going (1 Corinthians 6: 9-11; Philippians 3:13-15).

 Questions to Consider While Looking Back

 - What was my biggest accomplishment in the past 12 months?

 - Why did that accomplishment succeed?
 What did I do differently to have success?

 - Why was that accomplishment important to me?